aplteam/Tester2/README.md

 Note that you can have group-specific [initialization ](#initialisation-for-groups) and [cleaning up](#cleaning-up-for-groups).

-You may also specify more than one group by providing a comma-separated list of them, use `*` as a wildcard character for matching one or more groups or exclude one or more groups by starting the definition with a tilde (`~`) character ("without").
+You may also specify more than one group by...

+* providing a comma-separated list of them
+* use `*` as a wildcard character for matching one or more groups

+You may also exclude one or more groups by starting the definition with a tilde (`~`) character ("without").

 ### Custom constants